Accessing Jails Using SSH

 When the jail is not up, start it by clicking Jails > and then the jail chevron_right, then click START for the desired jail.
 Click chevron_right, then SHELL to open a shell inside the jail:

-The Shell can also open a jail root shell.
+You can also enter a jail shell from the root shell.

 iocage console jailname.